bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

     - A function that returns your model object as a dictionary (to save artists).

         `- (NSDictionary *)toDictionary`
+3. Use unit tests to verify you can parse a sample JSON file.

-3. Add the ability to save a searched artist (Table View and to disk).
+4. Add the ability to save a searched artist (Table View and to disk).
     - Implement persistence using `NSFileManager` to save your model objects to a file in the application's Document directory.
-    - **Note:** As you do not have access to `Codable` use `NSJSONSerialization` to help turn your model objects into `NSData`.
+    - Note: Use `NSJSONSerialization` to help turn your model objects into `NSData` that you can write to file/URL.
-4. A table view controller that displays a list of saved artists.
+5. A table view controller that displays a list of saved artists.
-5. A detail view controller that allows the user to search for new artists, and also view saved artist information.
+6. A detail view controller that allows the user to search for new artists, and also view saved artist information.

 ## Go Further